ETM2097/Advent-of-Code-2025/INCLUDE/README.md

 - [Final Notes](#final-notes)

 ## HashMap Implementation
 The `HashMap` class we implemented is a templated hash map that supports generic key-value pairs.
 We decided to use different collision resolution using separate chaining with linked lists.
-But this is the same as in Day 7.
+But this is the same as in Day 7 ([you can find it's original readme here for comparison](../AoC7/include/Readme.md#hashmaph)).
 We added new functionalities to the HashMap to support our needs in Day 11 taht will be described below.

 ### Key Features
 - **Templated Design**: The `HashMap` class is templated to allow for any data type as key and value (Updated on AoC7 as well).